Breast Revision Surgery in Melbourne, Victoria

 The recommended time frame for replacing implants can vary from patient to patient.
 Typically, you should consider replacing them at the 9-10 year mark; although not every woman does.

-Some women have had their implants in place for decades, with no concerns, but there are varying medical opinions about time frames for replacing your implants.
+Some women have had their implants in place for decades, with no concerns.
+However, there are varying medical opinions about time frames for replacing your implants.
 As a general guideline, risks of implant deterioration increase as the implants age, so keep this in mind.

-• Some patients successfully keep their implants in place for decades
+• Some patients keep their implants in place for decades.

 • However, most manufacturers recommend a 10-year life (breast prosthesis).

-• Sometimes new models of implants become available in Australia, this sometimes encourages women to change their older implants for a newer style, model or texture
+• Sometimes new models of implants become available in Australia, this sometimes leads to women changing their older implants for a newer style, model or texture.

 Some women are unfortunate that their breasts may continue to grow after having a breast reduction.
 While the instances of this are relatively low compared with the amount of breast reductions performed every year, it can happen.